immcantation/shazam/docs/topics/calcObservedMutations.md

 replacement and silent are determined by exact amino acid identity.

+ambiguousMode
+:   whether to consider ambiguous characters as `"either or"` or `"and"` when determining and counting the type(s) of mutations.
+Applicable only if `inputSeq` and/or `germlineSeq` contain(s) ambiguous characters.
+One of
+`c("eitherOr", "and")`.
+Default is `"eitherOr"`.

 returnRaw
 :   return the positions of point mutations and their corresponding mutation types, as opposed to counts of mutations across positions.
 Also returns the number of bases used as the denominator when calculating frequency.
 Default is `FALSE`.

 frequency
 :   `logical` indicating whether or not to calculate mutation frequencies.
 The denominator used is the number of bases that are not one of "N", "-", or "." in either the input or the germline sequences.
 If set, this overwrites `returnRaw`.
 Default is `FALSE`.